d0nn-opsbyte/phase-01-project/README.md

 The live site does the following :

- -Select a country which you wnt to travel to.
+ -Select a country which you want to travel to.

  -Book successfull trips.

- -Enter the number of adult andchildren travellers.
+ -Enter the number of adult and children travellers.

  -Book a check in date and a check out date.

  -Book a specific hotel.

 ## How to use

 -A computer or phone

 -Internet and browser

 ## Development

  -Fork and clone this repo to your computer

  -install all dependencies

  -open it and run it in the browser

  ## Technology used

  -JavaScript

  -CSS

  -HTML

  ## Related Repositories